softwaremill/bootzooka/README.md

 ## How to execute tests

-Because some tests are using MongoDB you should have it installed on your machine.
-Additionally you should let SBT know where MongoDB files are located.
-To do that please add one line to your ~/.sbt/0.13/local.sbt:

-    SettingKey[File]("mongo-directory") := file("/Users/your_user/apps/mongodb")

-with proper path to your MongoDB installation directory.

-After that SBT will start MongoDB instance before executing each test class that extends `FlatSpecWithMongo` trait.
+Tests are using [Fakemongo](https://github.com/fakemongo/fongo) to mock out MongoDB.
+You don't need to have MongoDB installed on your machine.
+Check out easy setup of Fakemongo in `FlatSpecWithMongo` trait.

 When you issue `test` from SBT, tests for both server-side and client-side components are run.
 SBT integrates some Grunt commands and executes tests for browser part via Grunt too.